Skip to content

 8. The Bible by Sheldon Mayer

 In 1975, “DC Comics” published a comics adaptation of the Bible as part of a series of tabloid-sized comic books.
-This first book in the projected series adapted the earliest chapters of the book of Genesis, including the stories of “The Garden of Eden”, the Flood, and Sodom and Gomorrah.
+This is the first book in the projected series adapted from the earliest chapters of the book of Genesis, including the stories of “The Garden of Eden”, the Flood, and Sodom and Gomorrah.
 Now, for the first time, DC reprints this hard-to-find classic in a deluxe hardcover edition.

 You knew I had to have a graphic novel version of the Bible, right?!